Caroline Springs

 The educational profile of Caroline Springs exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 35.6% currently enrolled in formal education.
-This includes 12.0% in primary, 10.9% in secondary, and 6.1% in tertiary education.
+Educational participation is high, with 35.6% of residents currently enrolled in formal education.
+This includes 12.0% in primary education, 10.9% in secondary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education